JoseCastilloExperian/edqCommerceCloud/EDQ Commerce Cloud Integration Manual.md

 * The Activates or deactivates Data Set usage option will let you choose to activate or deactivate Data Set usage.
 * The Data Set Code will let you set the Data Set that will be use for an especific country.
 * The activates or deactivates Data Set usage will let you use the Data Set function; it should be false for countries that don't need Data Sets.
+* The Global Intuitive Use Current Location enables the location feature to search the neareast addresses from your current location.

 The store touchpoints for Global Intuitive are:
 * Add/Edit Address form.